cennznet/api.js/docs/cennznet/extrinsics.md

   The dispatch origin for this call must be `Signed` by the transactor.

-  \# \<weight>

-  - Dependent on arguments but not critical, given proper implementations for  input config types.
-See related functions below.

-  - It contains a limited number of reads and writes internally and no complex computation.

-  \# \</weight>

 ### updateAssetInfo(asset_id: `Compact<AssetId>`, info: `AssetInfo`)
 - **interface**: `api.tx.genericAsset.updateAssetInfo`